 UW-Madison faculty can nominate pre-doctoral students for the program, but pre-doctoral students cannot apply directly to the program themselves.

-According to federal funding regulations, in order to be eligible for support, all applicants must be U.S. citizens, non-citizen nationals or lawfully admitted permanent residents.
-Individuals on temporary or students visas are not eligible for financial support.
+According to federal funding regulations, in order to be eligible for support, all applicants must be U.S. citizens, non-citizen nationals, or lawfully admitted permanent residents.
+Individuals on temporary or student visas are not eligible for financial support.

 Acknowledgments